vudh1/Python_Crawler/README.md

 ABOUT
 -------------------------
-This is the base implementation of a full crawler that uses a spacetime cache server to receive requests.
+This is the implementation of a full crawler that uses a spacetime cache server to receive requests.

 CONFIGURATION